PaulsGitHubs/PyTorch-cnn-rtlsdr/README.md

 ## Model Architecture
 The classifier uses a ConvNet architecture with three convolutional layers, followed by two fully connected layers.
 The model is trained using the binary cross-entropy with logits loss and optimized using the Adam optimizer.

+## Mathematical Background
+The ConvNet architecture used in this project is designed for processing 2D input data (in this case, radio signals).
+It consists of three convolutional layers, each followed by a ReLU (Rectified Linear Unit) activation function and a max-pooling layer.
+These layers are responsible for extracting features from the input data by applying convolution operations and reducing the spatial dimensions, respectively.

+After the convolutional layers, the data is flattened and passed through two fully connected (dense) layers.
+The first fully connected layer has 128 neurons, and the second one has the same number of neurons as the number of classes in the classification problem.
+The output of the final fully connected layer is passed through a sigmoid activation function to obtain probability estimates for each class.
+The model is trained using binary cross-entropy with logits loss, which measures the difference between the predicted probabilities and the actual class labels.

+During training, the model learns to adjust its weights to minimize the loss function.
+The optimization process is carried out using the Adam optimizer, an adaptive learning rate optimization algorithm that combines the advantages of two popular gradient descent optimization techniques: AdaGrad and RMSProp.

 ## Acknowledgements
 This project is inspired by Randaller's CNN-RTLSDR repo -> https://github.com/randaller/cnn-rtlsdr (which uses Tenserflow and Keras).